raynoldtan/ThirdParty-v2212-DLB/BUILD.md

    - Builds an mpi library (openmpi or mpich), scotch decomposition, boost, CGAL, FFTW.
    - If the optional kahip or metis  directories are found, they will also be compiled.
 2. `makeParaView`  *(optional)*
-   - This is optional, but extremely useful for visualization and for run-time post-processing function objects.
+   - Can be useful for visualization and for run-time post-processing function objects.
-     You can build this at a later point in time, but then you should remember to rebuild the post-processing function objects and the reader module as well.
+     You can build this at a later point in time, and rebuild the visualization modules.
 3. Make any additional optional components